swiateks/CodeQuality/labs/lab04.md

 ## 4.3 Update the code to comply with  Liskov's Substitution Principle

+1. The key to understanding the Liskov Substitution Principle is thinking about _processes that use_ (sub)classes, rather than the (sub)classes themselves.
+2. In the bad example here, the [UnitUpgrader](../module4/SOLID-main/liskov_substitution/bad/src/UnitUpgrader.java) purports to accept any Apartment (an abstract class) and upgrade it.
+3. However, once the UnitUpgrader starts upgrading the apartment (`upgrade(Apartment)`), it checks the specific class/subtype of the Apartment object to make sure it doesn't add a bedroom to a Studio (which by definition has zero bedrooms).
+4. A Studio object therefore cannot be substituted in for any Apartment.
-1. Open the java file [StudioModified.java](../module4/SOLID-main/liskov_substitution/good/src/StudioModified.java)
+5. Open the java file [StudioModified.java](../module4/SOLID-main/liskov_substitution/good/src/StudioModified.java)
-2. Edit the file and copy the following code after line 7.
+6. Edit the file and copy the following code after line 7.
     ```
         public StudioModified() {
             this.numberOfRooms = 0;